mmWall: A reconfigurable metamaterial surface for mmWave networks

 Publication

-Proceedings of the 22nd International Workshop on Mobile Computing Systems and Applications (HotMobile 21)
+In the Proceedings of the 22nd International Workshop on Mobile Computing Systems and Applications (HotMobile 21)

 Kun Woo Cho